au-compilation-group32/dolphin-compiler/README.md

 There is a function called run_testcase in lib/testUtils.ml that run the test case.

 Each test case is stored in a directory (i.e. test1).
-Inside this, testCase.ml stores the Ast, run semant on it.
+Inside this, main.dlp stores the source code, run parsing and semant on it.
 If semant success, it will compile the prog in to dolphin_main.ll, and link it using clang.
 The script will then run the a.out executable on the input file input.txt and produce output_actual.txt.
 Finally, the script compares output_actual.txt and output_expected.txt.

 If semant fail, output_actual.txt and output_expected.txt is the list of errors instead

-### Lexer and parser explanation

-The source code is provided in ``lib/srcProcessor``
+## Tasks explanation

+### Task 1:

+We make ReturnStm ret an optional expr to support return void.

+### Task 2:

+We treat comma expr as an independent pattern rather than incoporate it with other expr.
+However, a comma expr that enclosed by a pair of parentheses are treat as a proper expr since it is valid anywhere an expr is expected.

+We use a pattern called ``exp_or_comma_exp`` anywhere a comma expr is valid with or without parentheses.

+### Task 3:

+We add 2 new variables to the environment, ``expected_ret_tp`` to keep track of the return type, and ``has_all_paths_returned`` to keep track of the return status.

+The first pass is inside the function ``add_decl_func_to_env``.
+The second pass is just List.map on the prog.

+### Task 5:

+Test 44 to 57 are new tests.

 ## TODO list:

-- Terminate unreachable code by Unreachable: Currently, an unreachable code (i.e. code after Continue and break) is still terminated by a normal branch statement.
+- Fix edge case of min negative integer.
 - Test all BiNops
 - Improve test22: Currently only check for error in the outermost scope, need to check the scope of inner loops as well.